otomad/OtomadHelper/README.md

 The script is based on the original author [@Chaosinism](https://github.com/Chaosinism) 's open source code redevelopment and uses the NAudio library.

 It can also be used to make YTP.
-And Drums beat cookie cutter, Lyrics/Karaoke, Manual vocaloid/Sentence mixing, Tatar tactics, etc. will be supported in the future.
+And Drums beat cookie cutter, Lyrics/Karaoke, Manual vocaloid/Sentence mixing, Shupelunker tactics, etc. will be supported in the future.

 The store will be supported for downloading related templates in the future.